-If you have ever looked at a procedural game world and wondered how the terrain tiles fit together so seamlessly, chances are some variant of constraint-based generation is behind it.
+Spore uses deformable meshes and heightmaps—a different, more involved approach than what I'll describe here.
+What connects games like Blue Prince (and many tile-based procedural worlds) is something else: constraint-based generation.
+If you've ever wondered how those tiles fit together so seamlessly, that's usually how.
 The idea is simple: define which tiles can sit next to which, then let an algorithm figure out a valid arrangement.
 The most popular version of this idea is Wave Function Collapse (WFC).
 It works beautifully on small grids but has a critical flaw that makes it struggle at scale.

 Breakout Model Synthesis (BMS) fixes that flaw with one key insight: when something goes wrong, don't throw everything away.
 Just fix the part that broke.